midkiffaries/m20T1/README.md

 - Built in support for an <b>additional post type</b>, default set as "Portfolio"
 - Built in blog post read time in minutes
 - Enabled SVG support and iCal/vCard files upload to media library
-- Support for printing pages cleanly
+- Support for printing pages (mostly) cleanly

 ## Todo List
 - Make adjustments to layout.css and move to CSS Grid page formating